egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * iv.
 What happens if we replace a 2 x 2 max pool layer with a conv layer of stride 2?

-The commputational requirements increases since conv layer does matrix multipications and contains learnable parameters (max-pooling does not).
+The commputational requirements increases since conv layer does matrix multiplications and contains learnable parameters (max-pooling does not).

 `Output dim = (F-N+2P)/S + 1` formula still applies so output dimension remains the same.